-Jenny Cosgrave is a writer/producer at CNBC.com covering the buy side, economics and markets.
+Jenny Cosgrave is a staff writer at CNBC.com covering wealth, luxury retail trends, asset management, economics and markets.
 Previously she worked as a correspondent for Investment Week, covering the U.K. asset management industry.

 Follow Jenny Cosgrave on Twitter @jenny_cosgrave